RafferyChen/ChatGPT_User_Study/README_Without.md

 - You will have a 30-minute window to complete each task.
 - Your screen will be recorded during the task.
 - Test cases will be provided for you to use in debugging your code.
-- You can ask for any form of assistance from Chat-GPT.
+- Please do not use Large language models like Chat-GPT.

 ## Watch the Video
 [Dynamic Sliding Window Technique](https://www.youtube.com/watch?v=p-ss2JNynmw)